Edo period: End of seclusion

-In the final years of the Tokugawas, foreign contacts increased as more concessions were granted.
-The new treaty with the United States in 1859 allowed more ports to be opened to diplomatic representatives, unsupervised trade at four additional ports, and foreign residences in Osaka and Edo.
-It also embodied the concept of extraterritoriality (foreigners were subject to the laws of their own countries but not to Japanese law).
-Hotta lost the support of key daimyo, and when Tokugawa Nariaki opposed the new treaty, Hotta sought imperial sanction.
+In the final years of the Tokugawas, foreign contact increased as more concessions were granted.
+The Harris Treaty, forced on the bakufu in 1858, secured the privilege of Americans to reside and travel in a limited number of areas.
+The treaty also banned the opium trade, established extremely low tariffs favorable to American merchants, and guaranteed extraterritoriality for American citizens in Japan.
+Tokugawa Nariaki opposed the signing of the new treaty, and Hotta, lacking the support of key daimyo, sought imperial sanction.
 The court officials, perceiving the weakness of the bakufu, rejected Hotta's request and thus suddenly embroiled Kyoto and the emperor in Japan's internal politics for the first time in many centuries.

-When the shōgun died without an heir, Nariaki appealed to the court for support of his own son, Tokugawa Yoshinobu (or Keiki), for shōgun, a candidate favored by the shinpan and tozama daimyo.
-The fudai won the power struggle, however, installing Tokugawa Yoshitomi, arresting Nariaki and Keiki, executing Yoshida Shōin (1830–1859), a leading sonnō-jōi intellectual who had opposed the American treaty and plotted a revolution against the bakufu, and signing treaties with the United States and five other nations, thus ending more than 200 years of exclusion.
+When the shōgun died without an heir, Nariaki appealed to the court for support of his own son, Tokugawa Yoshinobu, for shōgun, a candidate favored by the shinpan and tozama daimyo.
+The fudai won the power struggle, however, installing Tokugawa Yoshitomi, arresting Nariaki and Yoshinobu, executing Yoshida Shōin (1830–1859), a leading sonnō-jōi intellectual who had opposed the American treaty and plotted a revolution against the bakufu, and signing treaties with the United States and five other nations, thus ending more than 200 years of exclusion.

 Recently some scholars have suggested that there were more events that spurred this opening of Japan.
 Yoshimune, eighth Tokugawa shōgun from 1716 to 1745, started the first Kyōhō reforms in an attempt to gain more revenue for the government.
 In 1767 to 1786 Tanuma Okitsugu also initiated some unorthodox economic reforms to expand government income.
 This led his conservative opponents to attack him and take his position as he was forced from government in disgrace.
 Similarly, Matsudaira Sadanobu launched the Kansei Reforms in 1787–1793 to stabilize rice prices, cut government costs, and increase revenues.
 The final economic reform of the Tenpō era of 1841–1843 had similar objectives.
 Most were ineffective and only worked in some areas.
 These economic failings would also have been a force in the opening of Japan, as Japanese businessmen desired larger markets.
 Some scholars also point to internal activism for political change.
 The Mito school had long been an active force in demanding political changes, such as restoring the powers of the Emperor.
 This anger can also be seen in the poetry of Matsuo Taseko (a woman who farmed silkworms in the Ina Valley) from Hirata Atsutane's School of National Learning: